How to Remove the Dotted Lines in Excel

 Fortunately, making this change is very easy to do and only requires a few simple steps.
 Here’s how to deal with dotted lines in Excel.

-Removing Dotted Cell Borders
+How to Remove Dotted Cell Borders

-For printing and presentation purposes, merging cells or cell groups for a better, more engaging appearance is a common practice.
 Removing dotted cell borders doesn’t necessarily mean removing borders altogether.
 It might mean changing the borders by adding a different style.
 Do this by selecting the Home tab, located at the top of the screen.

 Click the Borders drop-down menu.
 This will reveal a list of border options for the selected cell or a range of cells.
 If your currently selected borders are dotted lines, simply change the border options to a desirable choice, or turn off the borders altogether.

 Removing Spreadsheet Gridlines